 He spotted the Box Tops and cut them out — they were due at school the next day.

 I finished dicing up some potatoes and slicing kernels of corn off the cob.
 And after I finished sautéing veggies, I folded in the pulled pork and placed it into the little boats.
 But before I set the taco boats off to sea, I broke my precious eggs into each one.
-As they baked in the oven, the eggs settled into the taco boats, and I served it up to my eager family.
+As they baked in the oven, the eggs settled in, and I served up the baked egg taco boats to my eager family.

 I saw nods of approval.
 My daughter wiggled her shoulders, the Baker family sign of yummy, and my son gave me the thumbs up.
 “So good!”
 My husband agreed, dousing his with hot sauce.
 Hot sauce and eggs – what’s not to love?